AndreiManea/Feriland/README.md

 - `docs/`: Documentation on the vision, construction plans, environmental impact assessments, and guest experience outlines.
 - `site-plans/`: Detailed architectural and landscape designs for the cabins, domes, and communal areas.
 - `marketing/`: Strategies, campaigns, and promotional materials aimed at introducing Feriland to the world.
-- `feedback/`: Guest feedback and testimonials that shape our continuous improvement and growth.
+XX- `feedback/`: Guest feedback and testimonials that shape our continuous improvement and growth.

 ## Contribution